Sign in

 Dunn Loring participates in both the NVSL and Vienna Developmental League:

-Northern Virginia Swimming League (NVSL) was started in 1956, by 8 Northern Virginia Pools founded the NVSL, Today the NVSL is the largest summer swim team league in the United States with >100 teams.
+Northern Virginia Swimming League (NVSL) was started in 1956, by 8 Northern Virginia Pools founded the NVSL, Today the NVSL is the largest summer swim league by membership in the United States with 102 teams.
 NVSL hosted meets include Saturday dual meets, Divisional Relays, All Star Relays, Divisionals, and Individual All Stars.
 More information on these meets is available under the Swim Meet 101 tab.

-The Vienna Developmental League consists of the Vienna area pools (Dunn Loring, Cardinal Hill, Vienna Aquatic, Shouse Village, Vienna Woods, Lakevale, and Hunter Mill).
-These pools have joined together to conduct un-scored swim meets on Monday nights.
-The idea is to provide a fun meet environment that the whole team can participate in.
+The Vienna Developmental League consists of the Vienna area pools (Dunn Loring, Cardinal Hill, Vienna Aquatic, Shouse Village, Vienna Woods, Lakevale Estates, and Hunter Mill).
+These pools have joined together to conduct unscored swim meets on Monday nights.
+The idea is to provide a fun meet environment in which the whole team can participate.
 More information on these meets is available under the Swim Meet 101 tab.

 USA Swimming